ashishjain14/ashishjain14.github.io/_posts/2015-03-27-Open-Stack-Juno-Installation-on-3-node-VM-with-single-network-card.md

 ---
 layout: post
-title: Open Stack Installation on a 3 node VM with single network!
+title: Open Stack Installation on a 3 node VM with single network card!
 ---

 ## Introduction